 Dynegy has three sell and three hold recommendations from analysts, according to data compiled by Bloomberg.
 The company is the third-largest U.S. independent power producer behind Calpine Corp.
-(CPN) and NRG Energy Inc. (NRG) Independent power producers sell their output on wholesale markets or under contract to utilities.
+(CPN:US) and NRG Energy Inc. (NRG:US) Independent power producers sell their output on wholesale markets or under contract to utilities.

 To contact the reporter on this story: Jim Polson in New York at email@example.com